mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

    Send your team a simulated phishing email once or twice a year.
 It’s a safe way to measure awareness and reinforce training.

 5. **Adopt a “Pause and Verify” Culture**
-   Encourage employees to double-check unusual requests—especially those involving money or login credentials—by contacting the person directly using known contact info.
+   Encourage employees to double-check unusual requests especially those involving money or login credentials by contacting the person directly using known contact info.

 #### Don't Let Hackers Impersonate You

-The tips above protect you **from** phishing—but what if someone tries to phish **as you**?
+The tips above protect you **from** phishing but what if someone tries to phish **as you**?

 Hackers can spoof your company’s email address and trick your clients into paying fake invoices.
 Even if you’re not breached, it can still harm your brand and customer trust.